All electron GW with linearized augmented plane waves for metals and semiconductors: Method

 \subsection{Product basis within LAPW}

-The construction of the product basis $\ket{\chi_\alpha}$ has been explained in several prior works, for example~\cite{ProductBasis0,Bluegel,Gap2}, therefore we will be very brief.
-As it is standard in the LAPW basis, space is divided into the muffin-tin (MT) part around each nucleus, and the interstitial space in-between.
-Each part of the space has its own basis functions, namely, plane waves in the interstitials and some radial functions in MT space.
-In our implementation, the plane waves are valid only in the interstitial part of the space, and the radial functions only in the MT part, which allows one to easily eliminate the linear dependence of the basis, and allows one to use a smaller product basis.
-We note that in our approach the product basis functions $\ket{\chi_\alpha}$ are orthonormal in the MT part, and are also made orthonormal in the interstitial part, which differs from many other implementations, for example~\cite{ProductBasis0,Bluegel,Gap2}.
+The construction of the product basis $\ket{\chi_\alpha}$ has been detailed in prior works, for instance, in~\cite{ProductBasis0,Bluegel,Gap2}.
+Therefore, here we will provide only a concise summary.
+As is customary in the LAPW basis, the space is divided into the muffin-tin (MT) part around each nucleus and the interstitial space in between.
+Each part of the space has its specific basis functions: plane waves in the interstitial region and radial functions in the MT space.
+In our implementation, plane waves are utilized exclusively in the interstitial space, while radial functions are employed solely in the MT space.
+This approach not only facilitates the elimination of linear dependence within the basis but also allows for the use of a more compact product basis.
+We note that in our approach the product basis functions $\ket{\chi_\alpha}$ are orthonormal in the MT part, and are also made orthonormal in the interstitial part, which differs from many other implementations, for example Ref.~\cite{ProductBasis0,Bluegel}.
 We also note that the two parts of the space are treated with its own basis, and therefore functions $\ket{\chi_\alpha}$ are not continuous across the MT-sphere boundary, similarly to most prior implementations~\cite{ProductBasis0,Bluegel,Gap2}.
-However, we notice that recent implementation in Ref.~\citenum{continuous_PB} demonstrated that the basis functions could also be modified in a way that they becomes continuous at the MT-sphere boundary in the same way as LAPWs are continuous.
-The elimination of the discontinuities can be beneficial when dealing with operators that need derivatives in real space.